acikgozmehmet/SatelliteGeodesyInCPP/README.md

 Contains utility for reading rinex observation file and some more including creating plots.

 #### SinglePointPositioning
-Driver program for all the project
+Driver program for the project

 #### TimeSystems
 Contains time conversions in GPS/GNSS data processing.